kirkshoop/executors-1/wording.md

 | `outstanding_work_t::untracked_t` | `outstanding_work::untracked` | The existence of the executor object does not indicate any likely future submission of a function object. |
 | `outstanding_work_t::tracked_t` | `outstanding_work::tracked` | The existence of the executor object represents an indication of likely future submission of a function object.
 The executor or its associated execution context may choose to maintain execution resources in anticipation of this submission. |

 [*Note:* The `outstanding_work_t::tracked_t` and `outstanding_work_t::untracked_t` properties are used to communicate to the associated execution context intended future work submission on the executor.
-The intended effect of the properties is the behavior of execution context's facilities for awaiting outstanding work; specifically whether it considers the existance of the executor object with the `outstanding_work_t::tracked_t` property enabled outstanding work when deciding what to wait on.
+The intended effect of the properties is the behavior of execution context's facilities for awaiting outstanding work; specifically whether it considers the existence of the executor object with the `outstanding_work_t::tracked_t` property enabled outstanding work when deciding what to wait on.
 However this will be largely defined by the execution context implementation.
-It is intended that the execution context will define its wait facilities and on-destruction behaviour and provide an interface for querying this.
+It is intended that the execution context will define its wait facilities and on-destruction behavior and provide an interface for querying this.
 An initial work towards this is included in P0737r0. *--end note*]

 #### Properties for bulk execution guarantees